 The wait for Cuphead following its 2014 reveal to its 2017 release felt longer than it did.
-With its 30’s-inspired art style and animation, it looked like no other game at the time, and that remains true to this day.
+With its 30’s-inspired art style and animation, the game looked like no other game at the time, and that remains true to this day.
 Despite its uncommon charm, many were unable to play Cuphead when it finally released, as it was a PC and Xbox One exclusive title.

 Two years later though, the game is now available on Nintendo’s wildly popular hybrid console the Switch, thanks to Microsoft and developer Studio MDHR.